Pennsylvania Department of Agriculture Provides Guidance Regarding Avian Influenza (Bird Flu)

 • Sample type (C and/or T/O)

-PDA HPAI Sampling and Submitting Instructions, drop off locations and lab weekend hours (click to download)
+PDA HPAI Sampling and Submitting Instructions (click to download)

 For questions or to discuss on-farm mortality issues, please contact either the laboratories (contact information above) or the Pennsylvania Department of Agriculture’s Bureau of Animal Health at 717-772-2852, option 1 (available 24x7).